Cerebral amyloid angiopathy: Signs and symptoms

 CAA is associated with brain hemorrhages, particularly microhemorrhages.
-The accumulation of Aβ peptide deposits in the blood vessel walls results in damage of the blood vessels and hindrance of normal blood flow, making blood vessels more prone to bleeding Since CAA can be caused by the same amyloidogenic protein that is associated with Alzheimer's disease, brain bleeds are more common in people who have a diagnosis of Alzheimer's disease.
+The accumulation of Aβ peptide deposits in the blood vessel walls results in damage to the blood vessels and hindrance of normal blood flow, making blood vessels more prone to bleeding.
+Since CAA can be caused by the same amyloidogenic protein that is associated with Alzheimer's disease, brain bleeds are more common in people who have a diagnosis of Alzheimer's disease.
 However, they can also occur in those who have no history of dementia.
 The bleeding within the brain is usually confined to a particular lobe and this is slightly different compared to brain bleeds which occur as a consequence of high blood pressure (hypertension) – a more common cause of a hemorrhagic stroke (or bleeding in the brain).
 The location of the cerebral microbleed determines whether it is more likely to have been caused by hypertension or CAA.
 Tsai et al. conducted amyloid PET imaging in an Asian population with cerebral amyloid angiopathy–intracerebral hemorrhage and noticed that superficial cerebellar microbleeds are related to CAA, whereas deep or mixed-location cerebellar microbleeds are more likely related to hypertension.